anna-data-analytics/bellabeat-case-study/README.md

 RENAME TO `sleep_day`
 `

-- I also noticed that there are some records in the daily_activity table that have TotalSteps = 0 which means some users did not track their steps every day.
+- I also noticed that there are records in the daily_activity table with TotalSteps = 0 which means some users did not track their steps every day.
-It is possible to have no fairly/lightly/ very active time but not possible to have 0 steps a day so I will not include those records in the calculation of the average steps.
+It is possible to have no fairly/lightly/very active time but not possible to have 0 steps a day so I will not include those records in the calculation of the average steps.

 `
 SELECT * FROM `bella-beat-project-438009.upload_data.daily_activity`